 Website and web app surveys

 Intercom Messenger Surveys

-- You can use HTML to format both questions and answer choices.
-This will allow you to insert images or use a bold font.
+You can use HTML to format both questions and answer choices.
+This will allow you to insert images, add a hyperlink, or use a bold font.

 🚀 Now that you're familiar with question types, how about you try and set up your first survey?
 You'll be amazed at how useful your survey insights can be!